tangrammer/akvo-lumen/client/README.md

 * Perform `npm install` from inside the `client` directory

-* Run `npm start` and access the client application on http://t1.lumen.localhost:3030
+* Run `npm start` and access the client application on http://t1.lumen.localhost:3030 or the landing page on http://www.lumen.localhost:3031

 * Run `npm run build` to build a production version of the application